Should I take a Field Sobriety Test?

 The penalties for refusing to submit to a chemical test are found in the California Vehicle Code Sections 13353 and 14905.

-Field Sobriety Tests can be tricky and are ‘not required’.
+1. Field Sobriety Tests are tricky and are ‘not required’.
 It is advised to refuse it.